Lande21/RolandeU.github.io/README.md

 - Occasion: 24'
 - MIRACLE: GOD will provide always 100%.
 I just love GOD SO MUCH!!

-Day 24 **Bizaza ntrb** one uncomfortable thing a day!I had a calll with everyone home & grandma :)
+Day 25 **Bizaza ntrb** one uncomfortable thing a day!I had a calll with everyone home & grandma :)

 God loves me dearly, May He guide all of  us!
-I Dedicate this semester to you LORD
+I Dedicate this semester to you LORD.

 - will try to email united and delta.